-When plans were first drafted for this state-of-the-art facility, the consensus was that it should be more than simply a space for classrooms and offices.
-It should be a place where students, faculty, and alumni could connect and collaborate.
+When plans were first drafted for this state-of-the-art facility, the consensus was that it should be more than simply a space for classrooms and offices: it should be a place where students, faculty, and alumni could connect and collaborate.
 Every design element, every piece of technology, every decision regarding this building—all were made with these two themes in mind.
-It’s why Alter Hall offers high-tech resources and amenities such as an entrepreneurship lab, alumni and student lounges, mentor meeting rooms, nine research institutes, laptop and wardrobe lockers, breakout rooms, computer labs, lecture halls, auditoriums, and the Capital Markets Trading Room.
+It’s why Alter Hall offers high-tech resources and amenities such as an entrepreneurship lab, alumni and student lounges, mentor meeting rooms, research institutes, laptop and wardrobe lockers, breakout rooms, computer labs, lecture halls, auditoriums, and the Capital Markets Trading Room.

 Through the generosity of many, many people, this building came into fruition.
 Numerous donors chose to support this endeavor, especially Dennis and Gisela Alter with their $15 million naming gift.
 They have given the Fox School a new home and have helped expand the educational opportunities available to the current and future students of the Fox School.